Do you accept insurance for Bioidentical Hormone Replacement Therapy?

 Capsules – A standard form of oral delivery.

 Creams – Transdermal methods are widely used to allow absorption of medicine directly through the skin.

 Triturates – Triturates are a popular form used to keep drugs in the mouth when local action is needed.
 They are generally placed under the tongue and allowed to dissolve, allowing the medication to enter the bloodstream quickly and easily.

 Troches – Troches are larger than triturates and are typically dissolved between the gum and cheek.

 Rapid Dissolve Tablets – Rapid dissolve tablets (RDT’s) are the newest technology in dissolvable tablets.
 They are larger in size meaning they can hold a larger amount of active ingredient.
 They are designed to dissolve on the tongue and within a very short period of time (under 30 seconds).
 All delivery systems come in various combinations and flavors to accommodate even our most sensitive clients.

-Contact Balanced Hormones & Health to discuss your symptoms, ask questions and find out how Bioidentical Hormone Replacement Therapy can change your life!
+Contact Progressive Medical Center to discuss your symptoms, ask questions and find out how Bioidentical Hormone Replacement Therapy can change your life!